It’s time to get the lowdown on acai bowls.

-The acai berry is the small purple fruit found on the acai palm.
+The acai berry is a small purple fruit found on the acai palm.

-This leaves only about 20% for the flesh and skin of the berry, the stuff people generally do eat.
+- This leaves only about 20% for the flesh and skin of the berry, the stuff folks generally do eat.

 Why should you care about acai?

 Generally, the answer lies in the word “antioxidants”.

 I know, “Why the hell do I care about antioxidants?”

 Antioxidants are substances that fight a process called oxidation.